TunaBicim/Verilog-DoorLockSystem/README.md

 #Door Lock System

+The problem description is in the pdf file named homework 1.
+Submission report of the implementation and explanation of the parts are in the other pdf.
-This is the verilog code and testbench of the homework.
+Verilog code and testbench of the homework is provided in this repository.